CarlosHugoRodriguezC/NOC-practice/README.md

 2. create a file __.env__ based in the __.env.template__ and change the variables with the correct ones.

+3. execute `docker compose up -d` to setting up the database for development.

 3. execute the command `npm run dev`.